-- a.
-What is the independent variable? - b.
+a.
+What is the independent variable?

+b.
 What is the dependent variable?

-- a. supplements: beta-carotene or placebo - b. occurrence of cancer
+- a. supplements: beta-carotene or placebo - b. occurrence of cancer a. brightness of brake lights b. time to hit brakes

 How bright is right?
 An automobile manufacturer wants to know how bright brake lights should be in order to minimize the time required for the driver of a following car to realize that the car in front is stopping and to hit the brakes.